The Price for Getting it Right...

 Initial franchise fees in the U.S. average about $40K.

 The costs of perfecting a business model from scratch will almost always be higher than the price of the initial franchise fee.
 Just experimenting with different marketing strategies alone can be more than the initial franchise fee.

 Monthly royalty fees in the U.S. average about 8%.

-This is a fee paid for the ongoing support of all franchisees and maintaining the franchise system including continuous improvement to the business model, unlimited support, access to vendor discounts, product and service R&D, updating marketing and advertising programs, ongoing and refresher training and so on.
+Royalty is a fee paid for the ongoing support of all franchisees and maintaining the franchise system, including continuous improvement to the business model, unlimited support, access to vendor discounts, product and service R&D, updating marketing and advertising programs, ongoing and refresher training and so on.

 The royalty will usually more than pay for itself with savings from negotiated, national account purchases that are below market, including branded products that are higher quality with better margins compared to buying from outside suppliers.

 And franchisees typically enjoy higher gross sales because of the franchisor’s well-designed marketing programs, both local and national, quickly creating more brand awareness for your new business than you could ever achieve on your own.

 A franchise may not be right for everyone, and not all franchises are created equal.
 You still have to do your homework and due diligence.
 But a perfected business model will drastically reduce your initial risk with a higher potential for long-term success.